 Andrew Jernigan, Expatriate Specialist: Insurance/Benefits

-Andrew is a licensed insurance broker in property, casualty, health, accident. life and travel lines and has earned the designation of Global Mobility Specialist.
-Representing many companies for cross-border insurance you can contact him to get the guidance you need, click here to read more.
+Andrew is a licensed insurance broker in property, casualty, health, accident. life and travel lines and is the CEO of Insured Nomads.
+Learn more about him, click here to read more.

 The Expatriate Specialist